Expected spring 2019

 Dissertation Committee: Co-Chairs - Kathleen Tierney and Jill Harrison, Don Grant, Rachel Rinaldo, Dennis McGilvray (Anthropology), Amy Javernick-Will (Engineering)

-B.A. in Sociology and Social Welfare, Minor in Social Studies Education, summa cum laude University of North Florida, Jacksonville, Florida
+Bachelor of Arts in Sociology and Social Welfare, summa cum laude, University of North Florida

 Selected Grants & Fellowships